-Exchange your money at a licensed money changer in Kuta — not the airport, not your hotel lobby.
-The rate difference is real: a good Kuta money changer will give you around IDR 16,000–16,300 per USD in 2026, while the airport gives IDR 14,000–15,000.
-On USD $500 that gap costs you around USD $30–60 before you've even left arrivals.
+The best money exchange in Kuta is a licensed money changer, not the airport and not your hotel lobby.
+A good Kuta money changer gives around IDR 16,000–16,300 per USD in 2026, while the airport gives IDR 14,000–15,000.

 What Currency Does Bali Use?

-Bring your home currency in cash and exchange it in Kuta.
-The two currencies that get the best rates here are USD and AUD.
 USD is the benchmark that every money changer quotes against.
-AUD is also well-received because of the high volume of Australians who visit — rates are typically within a few hundred Rupiah per dollar of USD rates.
+AUD is also well-received because of the high volume of Australians who visit.
+Its rate is typically within a few hundred Rupiah per dollar of the USD rate.

 2026 Exchange Rates: What to Expect